kvnlnt/statical/README.md

 - [yml](http://www.yaml.org/start.html) syntax

 ## Future-proofy
 Statical's build script uses [PostCss](https://github.com/postcss/postcss) and [Babel](https://babeljs.io/) to transform CSS and Javascript.
 This means you can both use and learn future syntax today.
-Being "transpilers", both tools greatly assist in writing less code that is cross browser compatible (there are exceptions) and cleaner.
+Also, being "transpilers" means both tools greatly assist in writing less code that is cross browser compatible (there are exceptions) and cleaner.
+One small example of this is PostCss' "autoprefixer" plugin (we included it in Statical) which allows you to do away with vendor-prefixes all together.
+If you're not familiar with these tools - each provides plenty of docs.
+However, you don't even have to give a care, generic js and css work too.

 ## Structure
 The folder structure looks like this: